Nihar99/pygame/README.md

 # Pygame
-Connect four game using pygame and NumPy
+#Connect four game using pygame and NumPy
-Knowleage Req: Basic python programming and numpy and pygame.
+\nKnowleage Req: Basic python programming and numpy and pygame.

 BEFORE RUNNING THE CODE:
   SETUP: